FFmpeg/FFV1/ffv1.md

 ## Coding of the Sample Difference

 Instead of coding the n+1 bits of the Sample Difference with Huffman or Range coding (or n+2 bits, in the case of JPEG2000-RCT), only the n (or n+1, in the case of JPEG2000-RCT) least significant bits are used, since this is sufficient to recover the original `Sample`.
-In the equation below, the term "bits" represents bits_per_raw_sample+1 for JPEG2000-RCT or bits_per_raw_sample otherwise:
+In the equation below, the term "bits" represents `bits_per_raw_sample + 1` for JPEG2000-RCT or `bits_per_raw_sample` otherwise:

 SVGI:!---
 SVGI:![svg](samplediff.svg "coding of the sample difference")